Janelle Sarauw

 Janelle K. Sarauw is a U.S. Virgin Islander politician and former educator who served as senator in the Legislature of the Virgin Islands from the St. Thomas-St. John District, from 2017 to 2023.
-She became the first openly gay woman and youngest woman to serve in the territory’s legislature.
-In 2022, Sarauw ran for Lieutenant Governor in the general election.
+She became the first LGBTQ member and youngest woman to serve in the territory’s legislature.
+Sarauw unsuccessfully ran for Lieutenant Governor in the general election.
+Sarauw is a candidate for Delegate to Congress in 2026.

 Early life and education

-Janelle K. Sarauw was born on St. Thomas to Levron Sarauw Sr. of Frederiksted, St. Croix and Carla Buchanan of Cayon, St. Kitts.
+Sarauw was born on St. Thomas to Levron Sarauw Sr. of Frederiksted, St. Croix and Carla Buchanan of Cayon, St. Kitts.
 The youngest of two children, Sarauw graduated from Charlotte Amalie High School in 2003.
 Sarauw attended Florida Atlantic University, where she earned a bachelor’s degree in political science.
 She also received her master’s degree in Organizational leadership at Gonzaga University.
 She is a granddaughter of Ivan Buchanan, former Speaker of the National Assembly of Saint Kitts and Nevis.